It's Never Too Late to Start Over: 3 Inspiring Graduate Transfer Stories | 2aDays

 Kyle Lofton (St. Bonaventure to Florida men’s basketball)

-The Florida Gators added Guard Kyle Lofton via graduate transfer earlier this offseason.
-A strong freshman year saw Lofton earning Atlantic 10 All-Rookie honors, and posting a career high of 490 points scored.
+The Florida Gators added Guard via earlier this offseason.
+A strong freshman year saw Lofton earning Atlantic 10 All- honors, and posting a career high of 490 points scored.
 While he has yet to play a game for the Gators, Lofton is expected to be a game-changing player for the team, spending plenty of time on the court and aiming to continue averaging 14 points a game.
 For his time at St. Bonaventure, Lofton was a team player, not having the highest averages, but being consistent throughout four seasons.
 His dedication to consistency landed him in the SEC, a conference with a lot of tough competition and highly televised games: a fantastic change from the mid-majors.

 Related: 4 Signs it’s Time to Transfer